|

 stretches and exercises are recommended as part of recovery.
 Back pain and

 sacroiliac components are addressed with SMT.
+Knee pain: Capsulitis is addressed with

 specific mobilization techniques, cryotherapy and electrotherapy to reduce